isadorabsagaz/WeatherApp/README.md

 # WeatherApp
-A web project to check the weather in any city in the world
+A web project to check the weather in any city in the world!

+Tecnologies used:
+HTML;
+CSS;
+JavaScript;
-Made using HTML, CSS, JavaScript and Open Weather - Current Weather Data API
+Open Weather - Current Weather Data API (https://openweathermap.org);